 - Telephone equipment for the visually or hearing impaired

 Remember, unlike flexible spending accounts, you don't have to "use it or lose it" with an HSA each year.
 In fact, more than three-quarters of HSA account holders withdraw less than they contribute, and roughly a quarter of people don't touch any money from their accounts.
 This means this pre-tax money is growing and working for you.

-Once you retire your health savings account continues to work for you.
-HSA distributions can pay for Medicarepremiums for Part B, a MedicareAdvantage plan (Part C), a prescription drug plan (Part D), as well as paying for your Long-Term Care Insurance.
+Once you retire, your health savings account continues to work for you.
+HSA distributions can pay for Medicarepremiums for Part B, a MedicareAdvantage plan (Part C), a prescription drug plan (Part D), and paying for your Long-Term Care Insurance.
 This money can also be used for Medicareexpenses such as copayments and deductibles if you have any (depending on the MedicareSupplement you choose).

-If you are in your 40s or 50s you are at the prime age for having a Long-Term Care Insurance policy in place.
-High-income workers who are younger often will obtain coverage younger and you limited pay options.
-This means you pay a higher premium for ten years and have a fully paid policy.
+If you are in your 40s or 50s, you are at the prime age for having a Long-Term Care Insurance policy in place.
+Younger high-income workers who obtain coverage can utilize limited payment options allowing them to have a fully paid policy before they retire.

 If you own a C Corporation, 100% of the premium is tax-deductible.
 Other types of companies, like S corporations and LLCs also have tax advantages in addition to the HSA option.

 Research Options on LTC NEWS